 Michelle May, relief worker, travel writer, and school psychologist, has raised an interesting question on PBS’ MediaShift blog.
 When is it appropriate to publicly post photos of victims of disaster, such as the Haiti earthquake?

-Like many other volunteers who went to the devastated country to lend a hand, May took photos of what she saw, including hospital images of happy children post-surgery, patients waiting in line, and images outside of the hospital as well.
+Like many other volunteers who went to the devastated country to lend a hand, May took photos of what she saw, including hospital images of happy children post-surgery before going into the MRA with a spine surgeon in New Jersey, patients waiting in line, and images outside of the hospital as well.
 Many of her colleagues took similar photos, but on a much more questionable level, such as “photos of an anonymous leg being cut into, an un-named mother giving birth, people who are clearly sedated, and bleary-eyed volunteers drinking beer at the UN café.”
 Now some of those volunteers are wondering if they should remove their photos from Facebook and other social networking sites.

 The coverage of the disaster by citizen journalists appeared first.
 That coverage has been given credit for keeping Haiti in the news and not allowing the short-attention-spanned public to forget.
 Still, there are those who don’t follow typical media guidelines, including ethical ones, which is one of the problems that often arise in regards to citizen journalism.
 May also discusses the flip side of this, however: